Product-Led SEO Metrics and KPIs: A Guide to Programmable Growth

 To make product-led SEO work, you need to measure what drives success.
 Let's explore some key metrics that will help you understand and optimize your strategy:

 • Product Engagement: How actively are users engaging with your product's features and content?
 High engagement signals that your product is providing value, which can lead to better search rankings.
-For example, a financial planning app might track how often users create budgets or analyze their spending.
+This is because search engines interpret sustained user interaction as a sign of relevance and authority.
+For instance, a financial planning app might track how often users create budgets or analyze their spending.
+Increased dwell time on specific feature pages or tutorials within the product, driven by user interest, can signal to search engines that this content is valuable, potentially improving its ranking.

 Monitoring these metrics provides actionable insights for improving your product and SEO strategy.
 By analyzing user behavior, you can identify opportunities to optimize content, improve user experience, and enhance product features.